indecently

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of indecently Caleb Crawford was convicted of indecently touching a 12-year-old girl in October 2016 and was in jail until October 2018.
-Rachel Royster, Fort Worth Star-Telegram, 23 Feb.
-2026 Another alleged victim said she was indecently assaulted in London in 2004.
+Recent Examples of indecently Caleb Crawford was incarcerated in 2016 after indecently touching his cousin, a 12-year-old girl at the time.
+Rachel Royster, Fort Worth Star-Telegram, 29 June 2026 Like in a bombing, a tsunami or earthquake also makes the private suddenly, almost indecently, public.
+Literary Hub, 17 June 2026 Another alleged victim said she was indecently assaulted in London in 2004.
 Christine Pelisek, PEOPLE, 20 Jan.
 2026

 Recent Examples of Synonyms for indecently